 Lastly, while referring to the large IOUs' annual Electric Vehicle Charging Infrastructure Cost and Load Report, we adopt TURN's suggestion that the IOUs include a reference within their annual reporting of costs to which chapter of the GRC testimony the IOU will address the reasonableness of the costs cited.
-The small IOUs must jointly file an annual AB 841 EV Charging Infrastructure Cost Report to publicly present the information collected through the aforementioned data template.
+The small IOUs must jointly file an annual AB 841 EV Charging Infrastructure Cost Report, starting with a 2022 report filed in April 2023 to publicly present the information collected through the aforementioned data template.
 This report will be similar in nature to the Joint Electric Vehicle Charging Infrastructure Cost and Load Report.
 This can support stakeholders engaged in the DRIVE proceeding, or any successor proceeding, to clearly understand how the costs will be addressed within the GRC.